 Tell your doctor if you are breastfeeding or wish to breastfeed.

-Minax passes into breast milk, hence there is a possibility that the breastfed baby may be affected.
-Your doctor will discuss
+MINAX passes into breast milk, hence there is a possibility that the breastfed baby

 Taking other medicines

-other medicines used to treat high blood pressure or angina (chest pain)
+calcium channel blockers or calcium antagonists, medicines used to treat blood pressure

 medicines used to treat depression.